bartongroup/yanocomp/README.md

 ### `prep`:

 `yanocomp prep` will parse a text or gzipped file containing the tabular results from `nanopolish eventalign` and summarise them into a more compact HDF5 file.
 Output from eventalign can also be piped to `yanocomp` prep on the fly.
-Basecalled reads should be aligned to a  before event alignment, but `yanocomp prep` can convert back to genomic coordinates if a GTF file is provided.
+Basecalled reads should be aligned to a transcriptome reference before event alignment, but `yanocomp prep` can convert back to genomic coordinates if a GTF file is provided.

 #### Options:
 ```